-Take a look at ‘You should’ve’ asked’, a comic by French artist Emma, that depicts the considerable and unfair pressure placed on women when they are required to shoulder the ‘mental load’ of household management.
+- Take a look at You Should’ve Asked.
+This comic by French artist Emma shows the pressure placed on women who often carry the ‘mental load’ of managing the household.

 - Read this short piece by John Hoxie who explains why he doesn’t ‘help’ his wife with household duties.

 How does it help?

-- Ensure that any tasks allocated to children are distributed equitably across genders
+- children’s tasks are distributed equitably

 Please note that these clips/articles contain information regarding the topics of sexism, gender inequality and violence against women.
 If you find the information distressing, please click through for information and support on self care.
 If you or someone you know is experiencing violence, please visit the our help section for further information and support.